nelsonaloysio/networkx-temporal/docs/source/guide.rst

-   The ``draw_temporal_graph`` function currently simply calls ``networkx`` `draw <https://networkx.org/documentation/stable/reference/generated/networkx.drawing.nx_pylab.draw.html>`_ in the back-end and is meant only as an example to showcase the package's capabilities.
+   The ``draw_temporal_graph`` function currently simply calls ``networkx`` `draw <https://networkx.org/documentation/stable/reference/generated/networkx.drawing.nx_pylab.draw.html>`_ in the backend and is meant only as an example to showcase the package's capabilities.
 It does not scale well to large graphs, which usually require more sophisticated approaches or specialized visualization tools.